Pangbo15/SIQEF-RA-2020/SIQEF Assignment/scikit_learn/README.md

 ### 1.7 Why you should learn machine learning:

-In general, this is what economics machine learning is about.
-To help to enhance products and services, improving productivity and predicting the future by giving trustworthy forecasts about economics, market, society, politics or technology.
-But for a change, these predictions actually CAN be trustworthy.
+In general, this is what economics machine learning is about: To help to enhance products and services, improving productivity and predicting the future by giving trustworthy forecasts about economics, market, society, politics or technology.These predictions actually CAN be trustworthy.
 Current predictions are mostly based on what someone thinks, whether it’s a one-person or a company.
 It’s not a reliable source.
-Forecasts of the future will be based on big data.
-Machine learning algorithms will analyze the tenths of thousands of gigabytes of data in order to find the most probable outcome or trend.
+Forecasts of the future will be based on big data —— Machine learning algorithms will analyze the tenths of thousands of gigabytes of data in order to find the most probable outcome or trend.
 It will no longer be based on “reading tea leaves” so we might expect that its accuracy will be considerably higher.
 And as we mentioned earlier – a synergy of machine learning in economics and econometrics can lead to much more accurate models, combining the ability to analyze huge amounts of data and traditional modeling.
 This class will provide you with some tools about machine learning.
 As machine learning and deep learning is the core algorithms in the coming AI-century, it is always better to know some about it.
 If you are trying to find a job or some intention, you may get some work-related techniques in this course.
 Even for someone who has decided his or her own job hunting intension, the course will provide you some chances to make kinds of innovation and increment in your daily routine.
 See some views from:
 https://idei.fr/sites/default/files/IDEI/documents/tnit/newsletter/issue_19.pdf